-- Implement and administer the NFT program with model fidelity. - Maintain a staff or nurse home visitors, nurse supervisor, and data entry/support staff solely devoted to the NFT project per model developer standards.
-Nurse home visitors and the nurse supervisor hired for the implementation of NFP shall meet the minimum education, background, and experience required by the Office of State Personnel and NSO-NFP in collaboration with DCFW. - Maintain a contract for program implementation with the National Service Officer (NSO) of NFP. - Complete orientation to the program model for all new NFP program staff hired. - Complete required NFP education sessions for all new program staff hired within the fiscal year with the NSP-NFP.
-Education sessions include introduction to the theory base of the program model and model fidelity, research findings, client centered principles and therapeutic relationships. - Participate in ongoing education, consultation and coaching from the NSO-NFP and the Division of Child and Family Health MIECHV Program to continue to increase competency and to support fidelity.
-This education, consultation, and coaching continues as long as WCHS is operating the NFP program.
+- Implement and administer the NFP program with model fidelity. - Maintain staff of nurse home visitors, nurse supervisor, and data entry/support staff solely devoted to the NFP project per model developer standards.
+Nurse home visitors and the nurse supervisor hired for the implementation of NFP shall meet the minimum education, background, and experience required by the Office of State Personnel and the National Service Office (NSO) NFP in collaboration with DCFW. - Maintain a contract for program implementation with the NSO NFP. - Complete orientation to the program model for all new NFP program staff hired. - Complete required NSO NFP education sessions for all new program staff hired within the fiscal year.
+Education sessions include introduction to the theory base of the program model and model fidelity, research findings, client centered principles and therapeutic relationships. - Participate in ongoing education, consultation and coaching from the NSO NFP and the DCFW home visiting programs to continue increasing competency and to support fidelity.
+This education, consultation, and coaching continues as long as WCHS is operating the NFP program. - Participate in regular, ongoing technical assistance with the NSO NFP and the DCFW home visiting programs through a combination of communications and materials that are in-person, by telephone, online, and written. - Maintain resource and referral systems, including primary health care, mental health services, employment assistance, childcare, alcohol or other drug treatment, and both formal and informal support services, which are kept current and made accessible to the team of nurse home visitors.